-A: Reflective spacecraft at Sun Earth Lagrange 1 (SEL1) with minimal preferential seasonal hemisphere shading with a total area of the magnitude of 2 M km2 stationed the SEL1.
-This location is, by definition, constantly in line with the Earth and
+A: Reflective spacecraft at Sun Earth Lagrange 1 (SEL1) with minimal preferential seasonal hemisphere shading magnitude of 2 M km2 stationed the SEL1.
+This location is, by definition, constantly in line with the Earth and Sun, providing constant shading that is diffused evenly across the globe.